 - Dinner Tonight: Spicy, Sweet and Vinegary Noodles (Bibim Guksu) (April 2, 2010, Serious Eats)

 - Chicago Picnic Menu: Death Cab for Cutie at Millennium Park (May 29, 2008, The Kitchn)

 I am a Korean native who is currently living in Brisbane, Australia (since March 2007).
 I spent most of my childhood to young adult life in Korea until I met my Aussie husband.
 I had a great exposure to delicious Korean food all the time as I was growing up, because my mum is a great cook and also she ran a restaurant for almost two decades.
 Although I didn’t get to learn cooking from my mum much, I tried to observe her as much as I could in her home and busy restaurant kitchen.

-I was off from blogging in the last 5 years pretty much since I immigrated to Australia and during that time I finished my master degree in accounting, worked in a corporate finance team and became a CPA.
-I’m currently on sabbatical from my accounting career to look after my new born child.
+I was off from blogging in the last 5 years pretty much since I immigrated to Australia and during that time I finished my masters degree in accounting, worked in the finance field and became a CPA.
+I’m currently on sabbatical from my accounting career to look after my new-born child.
 I haven’t received any formal training in cookery however I love eating delicious food and sharing my culinary adventure with my family and friends.